dsoton/beautiful-jekyll/aboutme.md

 title: About me
 ---

-I am an engineer and computational biologist, interested in understanding the effect of genetic variation in human traits and disease, using mathematics, statistics, machine learning, and bioinformatics.
-Currently, I am studying a Ph.D. at UC Davis.
-I am an advocate for women in STEM.
+Hi

+This is Dani.

+Engineer, computational biologist and bioinformatician.
+I am currently studying a PhD at UC Davis in the [Dennis Lab](https://www.dennislab.org/).

+I am also a musician (guitar, ukulele, mandolin, charango, voice, production), once-a-week salsa and bachata dancer, sometimes digital and watercolor background artist, ocassionally lettering and logo designer, soon-to-be photographer (I'm learning, ok!) and "cartoonist" (does make cartoons of your lab count?).
+I love to read.
+And, in case you are wondering, I am either Revenclaw or Hufflepuff (I receive contradictory results in any test that I have tried.
+If you know a good and reliable one, please contact me by Twitter!).

-This is my personal website in which I share my research in bioinformatics and genomic data science, as well as my side projects in computational biology training, science outreach and #WomenInStem.
+This is my personal website in which I share my research in bioinformatics and genomic data science.